Satoshi Nakamoto: Development of bitcoin

 Nakamoto said that the work of writing bitcoin's code began in the second quarter of 2007.
-On 18 August 2008, he or a colleague registered the domain name bitcoin.org, and created a web site at that address.
+On 18 August 2008, he registered the domain name bitcoin.org, and created a web site at that address.
 On 31 October, Nakamoto published a white paper on the cryptography mailing list at metzdowd.com describing a digital cryptocurrency, titled "Bitcoin: A Peer-to-Peer Electronic Cash System".

 On 9 January 2009, Nakamoto released version 0.1 of the bitcoin software on SourceForge and launched the network by defining the genesis block of bitcoin (block number 0), which had a reward of 50 bitcoins.
 Embedded in the coinbase transaction of this block is the text: "The Times 03/Jan/2009 Chancellor on brink of second bailout for banks", citing a headline in the UK newspaper The Times published on that date.
 This note has been interpreted as both a timestamp and a derisive comment on the alleged instability caused by fractional-reserve banking.

-Nakamoto continued to collaborate with other developers on bitcoin's software until mid-2010, making all modifications to the source code himself.
+Nakamoto continued to collaborate with other developers on bitcoin's software, making all modifications to the source code himself until mid-2010.
 He then gave control of the source code repository and network alert key to Gavin Andresen, and transferred several related domains to various prominent members of the bitcoin community.
 In 2011, Nakamoto wrote in an email to co-developer Mike Hearn that he had “moved on to other things,” and he was never heard from again.

 As of 2021, Nakamoto is estimated to own between 750,000 and 1,100,000 bitcoin.
 In November 2021, when bitcoin reached a value of over $68,000, his net worth would have been up to $73 billion, making him the 15th-richest person in the world at the time.